josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 ### Interning Strings
 String `intern()` enusures that for the same value of string same object is re-used.
 It is useful when there are strings calculated and having the same value.

+### Garbage collection
+Any object which cannot be reached from stack,metaspace will be garbage collected.

 ## Runtime Optimization
 ### JVM Params
 |               Flag                |                                                                                            Description                                                                                            |